kibexd/workers-rights-watch-website/CONTRACT.md

 **Note:** This is a custom website development project, not a basic template website.
 The cost reflects professional development work including 10 custom pages, advanced features, integrations, and modern design.
 Website development costs in Kenya range from KES 49,280 to KES 200,000+ depending on complexity and agency chosen.
 This investment represents mid-market pricing for custom development work.

 **Payment Schedule:**
-- First payment (50%): KES 37,500 - Due upon signing this agreement
+- First payment (50%): KES 42,500 - Due upon signing this agreement
-- Second payment (50%): KES 37,500 - Due upon final delivery and approval
+- Second payment (50%): KES 42,500 - Due upon final delivery and approval
-- **Total: KES 75,000**
+- **Total: KES 85,000**

 **Accepted payment methods:** Bank Transfer or Cheque

-### B. Quarterly Maintenance & SEO Services
+### B. Monthly Maintenance & SEO Services

-**Quarterly Fee: KES 12,000 per quarter** (Fixed rate for first 3 years)
+**Monthly Fee: KES 5,000 per month** (Fixed rate for first 3 years)

-**Note:** This quarterly rate is fixed for the first three (3) years from the Maintenance Start Date.
-Beginning the first quarter of the fourth (4th) year (quarter 13), the quarterly fee will increase by 10% to KES 13,200 and will remain fixed at that rate for the next 12 months, subject to further annual review.
+**Note:** This monthly rate is fixed for the first three (3) years from the Maintenance Start Date.
+Beginning the first month of the fourth (4th) year (month 37), the monthly fee will increase by 10% to KES 5,500 and will remain fixed at that rate for the next 12 months, subject to further annual review.

 **What's Included:**
 - Security updates and monitoring
 - Bug fixes and technical support (response within 48 hours)
-- Content updates (up to 6 hours per quarter)
+- Content updates (up to 2 hours per month)
-- Image uploads (up to 30 images per quarter)
+- Image uploads (up to 10 images per month)
 - Performance optimization
-- SEO services (keyword research, analytics, quarterly reports)
+- SEO services (keyword research, analytics, monthly reports)
 - 99.9% uptime monitoring

 **Emergency Support:**